geobrowser/geo-contracts/README.md

 # Geo Browser - Aragon OSx

-> [!CAUTION]
-> The code has not been audited yet—tread with caution.

 The following project contains the plugin smart contracts providing the foundation of the Geo Browser project.
 See `packages/contracts` and `packages/contracts-ethers`.

 ## Getting started